superwall/Superwall-iOS/Examples/UIKit-Swift/README.md

 ## Getting Started

 Clone or download SuperwallKit from the [project home page](https://github.com/superwall-me/paywall-ios).
-Then, open **Superwall-UIKit.xcodeproj** in Xcode and take a look at the code inside the [Superwall-UIKit]() folder.
+Then, open **Superwall-UIKit-Swift.xcodeproj** in Xcode and take a look at the code inside the [Superwall-UIKit-Swift]() folder.

-Inside the [Services](Superwall-UIKit/Services) folder, you'll see some helper classes.
-[SuperwallService.swift](Superwall-UIKit/Services/SuperwallService.swift) handles the setup and delegate methods of the SDK, and [StoreKitService.swift](Superwall-UIKit/Services/StoreKitService.swift) handles the purchasing of in-app subscriptions.
+Inside the [Services](Superwall-UIKit-Swift/Services) folder, you'll see some helper classes.
+[SuperwallService.swift](Superwall-UIKit-Swift/Services/SuperwallService.swift) handles the setup and delegate methods of the SDK, and [StoreKitService.swift](Superwall-UIKit-Swift/Services/StoreKitService.swift) handles the purchasing of in-app subscriptions.

-[Products.storekit](Superwall-UIKit/Products.storekit) is a StoreKit configuration file that is used to mimic the setup of real products on App Store Connect.
+[Superwall_UIKit-Swift-Products.storekit](Superwall-UIKit-Swift/Superwall_UIKit-Swift-Products.storekit) is a StoreKit configuration file that is used to mimic the setup of real products on App Store Connect.
 This is so you can make test purchases within the sample app without having to set up App Store Connect.
 In a production app, you will need real products configured in App Store Connect but you can also use a StoreKit configuration file for testing purposes if you wish.

-You'll see [Main.storyboard](Superwall-UIKit/Base.lproj/Main.storyboard) specifies the the layout of the app and other swift files handle the presentation of Paywalls.
+You'll see [Main.storyboard](Superwall-UIKit-Swift/Base.lproj/Main.storyboard) specifies the the layout of the app and other swift files handle the presentation of Paywalls.

 Build and run the app and you'll see the welcome screen: